multiplegeorges/twitter-bootstrap-typeahead/README.md

 + text: value of the *textProp* property

 **sourceFn**<br />
-Default: undefined
+Default: undefined<br />
 Description: If you are loading the source data via AJAX, set this option to the function that will load the data.
 It receives the Typeahead instance as the only parameter.
-This function must, at some point, call `typeAhead.setSource(data)`, where `data` is the source data.
+This function must, at some point, call `typeAhead.setSource(data)`, where `data` is the source data.<br/>

 Example: